isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The following procedure was tested on Ubuntu 20.10 and 21.04.
 A similar approach can be applied to other systems.

-1. Obtain the Kea sources and premium packages, extract the Kea sources, and then extract the premium packages into the ``premium/`` directory within the Kea source tree.
+1. Obtain the Kea sources, extract the Kea sources.

 2. Run autoreconf: